cschweig2/Factory.Solution/README.md

   <td>"As the factory manager, I need to be able to see a list of all engineers, and I need to be able to see a list of all machines."</td>
   <td>True</td>
 </tr>
+  <td>2</td>
+  <td>"As the factory manager, I need to be able to select a engineer, see their details, and see a list of all machines that engineer is licensed to repair.
+I also need to be able to select a machine, see its details, and see a list of all engineers licensed to repair it."</td>
+  <td>True</td>
 </table>
 <br>